 Jerveaulx Abbey, Ripon, North Yorkshire, HG4 4PH.
-Free entry, but donations are gladly accepted in a honesty box.
+Free entry, but they do rely on donations to stay open.

 If you’re into wet and wild adventures, this little Yorkshire gem outside Burnsall offers plenty of free things to do.
 Loup Scar is a short limestone gorge through which the River Wharfe flows.
 While it’s a pleasant enough sight to behold on its own, it’s much more than just a local beauty spot.
 Folk love to take to the water and ascend the rocks – it’s a popular spot for climbing and wild swimming, with a big plunge pool and another shallower pool further downstream.

 Loup Scar, Burnsall, North Yorkshire, BD23 6DM.

 How would you like to see the ‘finest view in England’ for free?
 That’s exactly how the vista from Sutton Bank was described by Yorkshire icon James Herriot, and who are we to disagree?
 When you get to the top, you’ll be able to look out over the Vale of Mowbray and the Vale of York with the life-giving greenery popping out for miles all around.
 It’s a joy just getting there with access on one of the five walking trails or three cycling routes from the National Park Centre.